cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 </i>
 </center><br>

 Table 2 gives the typical colloid osmotic pressure values.
 The tubular osmotic pressure is set constant in our model and does not change because we are not modeling the interstitial space.
 The remaining osmotic pressures will increase and decrease in relation to the local albumin concentration variations.
-See Table 5 for %BioGears resulting values when albumin concentration feedback is applied.
+See Table 5 for resulting values when albumin concentration feedback is applied.

 <br><center>
 <i>Table 2.
 The baseline colloid osmotic pressure values used for both initialization and model validation @cite guyton2006medical.
 The numbering matches that of the previous figure. </i>